-John's many friends from the William & Mary community shared these thoughts following news of his death on April 2.
-If you have a remembrance of him that you would like to share, please send it to Jaime Welch-Donahue at firstname.lastname@example.org.
-Remembrances will be posted on this site and passed on to his family.
+John's many friends from the William & Mary community shared these thoughts following news of his death on April 2, 2017.
+If you have a remembrance of him that you would like to share on this site, please send it to the Law School via firstname.lastname@example.org.

 The thing I will remember the most about John is his even demeanor and his kind, caring, and sharing soul.
 John’s stories about the ACLU and Peace Corps helped me have an open mind about things that were new and literally foreign to me.
 To this day, I know more about wiccans than anyone I’ve ever met (except John, who told me about his role in litigation protecting their right to conduct marriage ceremonies).
 He was always open to sharing his views and hearing yours, and was never judgy if the views differed.